1) Why the international campaign to close the Canidrome.

 Until the end of 2015 all the greyhounds came from Australia.

 Since 2016 the Canidrome has tried to acquire dogs from Ireland and the UK.

 On the 16th March 2016 three Irish greyhounds arrived in Hong Kong, destined for Macau.

 On the 15th April 2016, six more arrived in containers.

 All nine Irish dogs are owned by Way Lok Chu.

-Eight of them (Ballinulty Star, Ballinulty Show, Crossfield Marie, Bellmore Belle, Milled Ash, Two Stone Tadgh, Crossfield Simon and Crossfield Leona) are currently alive at the Canidrome.
+Four of them (Ballinulty Star, Crossfield Marie, Bellmore Belle, Crossfield Simon) are currently alive at the Canidrome.

 4) Who are Anima Macau, and what are the campaigns ‘Close the Canidrome’ and ‘No Welfare?
 No Export of Greyhounds!’ about?

 ANIMA Macau is the animal protection group founded by Albano Martins in 2003 with the aim of rescuing animals in need in Macau.